 The data recorded on days to 50% flowering are presented in table 1 and figure 1.
 The mean performance of days to 50% flowering ranged from 36.60 to 41.20 with mean value of 38.91.
 The highest days to 50% flowering 36.60 was reported in T7 (Gibberellic Acid), followed by 37.47 in T9 (Boric Acid + Zinc Sulphate) and 38.27 in T5 (Magnesium Chloride + Zinc Sulphate), while lowest days to 50% flowering 41.20 was reported in T0 (Control).
 Similar findings were reported by Dhage (2011).

-Similar findings reported by, Achard et al., (2007) demonstrated that exogenous application of gibberellic acid accelerated flowering in Arabidopsis thaliana by promoting the expression of floral meristem identity genes.
+Similar findings reported by Achard et al., (2007) demonstrated that exogenous application of gibberellic acid accelerated flowering in Arabidopsis thaliana by promoting the expression of floral meristem identity genes.
 Cheng et al. (2004) showed that GA-deficient mutants in rice exhibited delayed flowering compared to wild-type plants.

 3.6 Number of Leaves at 30 DAS